ahmadazerichandrabhuana/robotframeworkbrowser/README.md

 # Automation-Test using RobotFramework

-This is simple sample for automation-test using RobotFramework.
+This is a simple sample for automation-test using RobotFramework.

 ## Requirements